Pixabay/jQuery-tagEditor/readme.md

 A powerful and lightweight tag editor plugin for jQuery.

-Compatible with jQuery 1.7.0+ in Firefox, Safari, Chrome, Opera, Internet Explorer 9+.
+Compatible with jQuery 1.7.0+ in Firefox, Safari, Chrome, Opera, Internet Explorer 8+.
+IE7 technically works, but no care has gone into CSS/layout bugs.
 No dependencies except the jQuery library.
 Released under the MIT License: http://www.opensource.org/licenses/mit-license.php

 This plugin was developed by and for Pixabay.com - an international repository for sharing free public domain images.